PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 19:39:02
+Last updated: 2024-04-07 19:39:35
-Random Quote: Ted: "Uh, the time Lily went into labor!"Lily: "That's now!"Ted: "Sorry, I'm running out of stories." - Ted Mosby
+Random Quote: Forgotten?
+Oh, Wanda, I'm incapable of forgetfulness.
+I remember everything.
+That's not an exaggeration.
+In fact...
+I'm incapable of exaggeration. - Vision